AlexanderGaul/xray_ct/README.md

 automatically, but it can also be updated by the command "make doc" in the build folder.

+The documentation should be generated in a build folder inside the project folder (on the same level as src/, test/ etc.).
+A snapshot of the latest documentation before last submission can be found in the documentation/ directory.

 To view the documentation, open docs/html/index.html (relative to the location of the build folder).
 This will open a doxygen documentation of our project, including class hierarchies,